Jessica Dee

 Home baker.
 Dessert and bread maker.

 Molletes Dulces is a Mexican sweet bread that was inspired by the bread, Molletes Andaluces.
 The Molletes Andaluces come from Andalusia, Spain.
 They have a rich history and are a staple to Spain, even today.
-Mollete means “soft bread roll”.
+Mollete means “soft bread roll” or “open-faced sandwich”.
 They are typically topped with olive oil, local vegetables and meats.

 The molletes also gained inspiration from the Moors between the years 711-1492.
 The Moors improved Spain’s wheat production, irrigation, agricultural and bread-making techniques.
 After the reconquest of the Moorish rule, Andalusia remained an important hub for wheat.
 The bread part of their diet.
 It was easy to make and very versatile.